Allegiance (Australian band): 1994–97: From D.e.s.t.i.t.u.t.i.o.n to Skinman

 In July Allegiance appeared on the cover of HM magazine.
 D.e.s.t.i.t.u.t.i.o.n started to receive positive reviews in the overseas metal press including a rating of KKKK by UK publication, Kerrang!.
 They shot two music videos which aired on several music video programs.

 In November the band recorded Time To React – Live!, a special live recording at the ABC's JJJ studios to an audience of die hard Allegiance fans.
 It contains no overdubs and shows the uncompromising raw power of the band in the live environment.

 1995 was a busy year for Allegiance with the release of Time To React – Live! and touring big names such as Slayer, Biohazard, Machine Head and Channel Zero.
 They also appeared at the Big Day Out concert festivals in both Australia and New Zealand.
 At this stage, Allegiance were the undisputed biggest metal band in the country.

 In 1996 the band started work on their next album, Skinman.
 The album title was inspired by the tragic suicide of a member of Allegiance's road crew whose nickname was "Skinman".
 It was recorded in Western Australia on 48 track digital and was produced by John Villani who handled their debut.
 The album showed a progression in Allegiance's sound but still retaining raw power that made them popular in the first place.
 It was released in November through the Mercury label and debuted on the ARIA charts at No. 11.

-In 1997 the band was continuing to tour, playing shows and festivals with many big name international bands.
-However, tension between band members began to arise and while shooting a video for the track "Give Yourself" from the Skinman album in late '97, Dave Harrison left the group.
-Allegiance disbanded soon after.
+In 1997 the band was continuing to tour, playing shows and festivals with many big-name international bands.
+However, tension between band members began to arise and while shooting a video for the track "Give Yourself" from the Skinman album in late '97, Dave Harrison left the group and Allegiance disbanded soon after.
+Dave went on to form the traditional / power metal band Black Steel and later became the founder and CEO of the online music merchandise company Heavy Metal Merchant.

+In 2016 EVP Recordings reissued the D.e.s.t.i.t.u.t.i.o.n. album on streaming platforms and as a deluxe CD/DVD media book and limited edition vinyl pressing.